 LEARN THE FUN WAY

 Bustling with exhibits and events that cater to kids, the Minnesota Children’s Museum in Saint Paul is always a hit.
 Saint Paul’s Science Museum of Minnesota, known for its popular experiment gallery and awesome dinosaur display, excites the mind and the senses, while the ruins of a flour mill and other milling artifacts at Mill City Museum excite the imagination about Minneapolis history along the Mississippi Riverfront.
-Explore a grain elevator and see Prince memorabilia inside the Minnesota History Center in Saint Paul, or converse with costumed guides at several living history sites.
+Explore a grain elevator inside the Minnesota History Center in Saint Paul, or converse with costumed guides at several living history sites.